klamt-lab/COBRA-k/README.md

 [https://github.com/klamt-lab/COBRA-k/issues](https://github.com/klamt-lab/COBRA-k/issues)

 Or write an e-mail, which is provided on the COBRA-k package's main maintainer [employer page profile](https://www.mpi-magdeburg.mpg.de/person/98416).

 <br>

-## Contributing to COBRA-k
+## Contributing as developer

 You're welcome to contribute to COBRA-k :-), feel free to open pull requests.
 Keep in mind that you have to be ok with COBRA-k's open-source license (see next paragraph).